bennylope/zappa-django-guide/docs/walk_database.md

 Ok, easy so far?
 Yes!
 All we had to do up to this point was carefully click a mouse in the AWS console and edit some text files.
 Well fun time is over - now we run into some bootstrapping problems.
 Fortunately, we only have to do this once each time we need a new database.

-Turns out that when AWS creates a PostGreSQL RDS instance for you, it doesn't create a database.
+Turns out that when AWS creates a PostgreSQL RDS instance for you, it doesn't create a database.
 So you have to do it yourself.
 There are many options, but two methods could be:

 1. Use a db tool on your local machine via a bastion host
 2. Use the AWS command line tool